Manaslu Circuit Trek - 15 Days

 Accommodation Around Manaslu Trek

-Accommodations in Kathmandu, and on the path area unit are enclosed within the package price.
-You will be staying at 3-star or similar deluxe hotels in Kathmandu and thirteen nights' best available teahouse during the trek.
+Accommodations in Kathmandu and on the path area unit are enclosed within the package price.
+You will be staying at 3-star or similar deluxe hotels in Kathmandu and eleven nights' best available teahouse during the trek.

 Altitude Sickness & Acclimatization in Manaslu Circuit Trek